NeVerTools/ICLP_2025/README.md

-# Detection and Mitigation of Precision-Based Attacks in Neural Network Verification
+# Generation and Mitigation of Precision-Based Evasion Attacks in Neural Network Verification

 ---
 ## Installation and setup